hari-vickey/eYRC-VB-0900/docs/docs/api.md

 **message and action files**

-These message and action files are used to send and receive data between both ROS nodes and Iot Servers.
+These message and action files are used to send and receive data between both ROS nodes and IoT Servers.

-The Usage of the message file is to store the data of the incoming orders and use the file to publish the same in required format.
+The Usage of the message file is to store the data of the incoming orders and use the file to publish the same in the required format.

     time timestamp  //stores the timestamp of the incoming orders string topic    //stores the topic in which the orders are received string message  //stores the incoming orders in string format

-The usage of action files will come into picture when other ROS nodes try to send data to this ROS-IOT action server.
-So, to receive goal, get feedback and result of the goal.
+The usage of action files will come into the picture when other ROS nodes try to send data to this ROS-IOT action server.
+So, to receive the goal, get feedback and the result of the goal.
 There should be appropriate action files present in the package.
 The action file used in this package is displayed here.

 ```yaml